rcnsnr/dmmt/README.md

 # Disk Monitoring and System Maintenance Tool

 This project is a comprehensive **disk monitoring and system maintenance tool** designed to track disk utilization, identify large files, manage log rotation, and detect zombie processes.
-It integrates seamlessly with Jenkins pipelines for scheduled checks and generates alerts via Microsoft Teams.
+It integrates seamlessly with Jenkins pipelines for scheduled checks and generates alerts via Microsoft Teams and Slack.
 The tool is designed to work across various environments, including:

 - **Oracle Enterprise Linux**
 - **Oracle DB, MongoDB, Cassandra, Redis, Kafka**